Wildix/example-script-STT/README.md

-## Usage of the Wildix STT application script example
+## Example of using Wildix STT application script
-1. Copy stt_to base.py script to the PBX
+1. Copy the script named `stt_to_base.py` to the PBX
-2. Add execution rights to the script
+2. Provide executable permissions to the script
-3. Need to install library mysql.connector
+3. Install the library mysql.connector
 ```
 # apt-get update
 # apt-get install python3-pip
 # pip3 install mysql.connector
 ```
-4. Prepare db (see an example of db connection and structure in stt_to_base.py script)
+4. Prepare database (see an example of db connection and structure in stt_to_base.py script)
-5. Create dialplan contexts (example of it see on the screenshots)
+5. Configure Dialplan with Speech to Text application.
+See examples on the screenshots below.<br>
+For detailed instructions, check out the document: [Speech to Text](https://wildix.atlassian.net/wiki/spaces/DOC/pages/30281834/Dialplan+applications+-+Admin+Guide#Dialplanapplications-AdminGuide-SpeechtoText).
    ![extension +393123456789](stt_context_a.png)
    ![extension ask_other](stt_context_b.png)
    ![extension end_poll](stt_context_c.png)

-### Description of example custom application string:
+### Description of custom application string example:
 - `/usr/local/sbin/stt_to_base.py` - path to the script file
 - `${CALLERID(num)}` - first argument, caller number
-- `${RECOGNITION_RESULTS}` - second argument, results of TTS application recognition in json
+- `${RECOGNITION_RESULTS}` - second argument, results of STT application recognition in JSON

-### Dump of the dialplan example in the developer mode:
+### Dump of the Dialplan example in the developer mode:
 ```
 [
   {